 Yorkshire folk are fiercely proud of their homeland – few more so than Mr Rankin – whose ten-course ‘Taste of Home’ menu is a seasonal celebration of the best produce from within a 30-mile radius of the restaurant – much of it grown in or foraged from the hotel’s grounds.

-But once you’ve been, it’s always the same, right?
-Not so.
-Naturally the dishes shift with the seasons, but to keep the hotel’s offering fresh, there’s now ‘Grantley Gourmet’ – a series of special menus, recipes and intimate events held in the different outlets at Grantley Hall.
+Naturally, the menu shifts with the seasons, and to keep the hotel’s offering fresh, there’s also ‘Grantley Gourmet’ – a series of special menus, recipes and intimate events held in the different outlets at Grantley Hall.

-It’s this kind of boundary pushing that sets Grantley Hall apart – and makes you want to keep coming back for more.
+It’s this fresh thinking that sets Grantley Hall apart – and makes you want to keep coming back for more.

 On my latest trip here, a young family was heading out the main door as we arrived.
-I overheard a young child ask her mother: “Can we live here forever?”
+I overheard a young daughter ask her mother: “Can we live here forever?”

 I know how she feels.
 (London, where?)